fenv-org/fenv/README.md

     instruction like:

     ```shell
-    # Please execute the following command and following instructions:
+    # Please execute the following command and following instructions if you have not setup `fenv` yet:

     $HOME/.fenv/bin/fenv init
     ```